AstarNetwork/plasmdocs/PlasmTestnet/DesignOverview.md

 - For authoring version, it just equals to the testnet generation spec, testnet generation will not change authoring interface.
 - For spec/impl versions, two numbers are used, the high number is for testnet generation, the low number for testnet runtime upgrades (probably we will have no more than 9 patch fixes for testnet generation).
 Example: 10 for Testnet v1 genesis, 21 for Testnet v2 patch 1.

 Testnet generation could be or not compatible with old network.
-In my opinion, for testnets periodic blockchain wipe isn't bad, it helps resource saving for testnet participants.
+However, a periodic testnet blockchain wipe is not a bad thing, as it helps reducing the required resources for testnet participants.

 **Estimated life cycle for testnet generation is approximately from two weeks to two months.**